- Overview

 On a global scale, India hosts a dizzying array of endemic birds and fascinating mammals.
 This biodiversity reaches its peak frenzy in southern India’s Western Ghats, often compared to the “Sky Islands” of Southeast Arizona as a haven for naturalists seeking world-famous flora and fauna.
 Join expert guides and like-minded companions to explore a scenic archipelago of mountains within part of the Nilgiri Biosphere Reserve.
 Along the way, delight in stunning landscapes and evocative culture, where colorful day-to-day life unfolds.
 Southern India’s culinary richness is legendary as well!

 In Nagarhole National Park, we embark on both boat and jeep safaris to search for elusive Leopard, Tiger, and Indian Elephant.
-Find Nilgiri Marten, Nilgiri Wood Pigeon, and Nilgiri (Black-chinned) Laughingthrush at Ooty, a resort town with lush tea plantations in the blue hills of the Nilgiris.
-In Rajamalai National Park admire White-bellied Sholakili and Palani Laughingthrush—just some of the 15 (out of 16) endemic species we should see.
+Find Nilgiri Marten, Nilgiri Wood Pigeon and the Nilgiri (Black-chinned) Laughingthrush at Ooty, a resort town with lush tea plantations in the blue hills of the Nilgiris.
+In Rajamalai National Park admire White-bellied Sholakili, Palani Laughingthrush, and Nilgiri Wood Pigeon—just some of the 15 (out of 16) endemic species we should see.
 Stay two nights inside the Periyar Tiger Reserve, birding with local guides on trails, on the river in a raft, and through the gardens of our jungle lodge.
 Journey through Thattakad Bird Sanctuary in search of Indian Pitta, Malabar Trogon, Red Spurfowl, and Gray-headed Bulbul, along with Travancore and Indian Flying Squirrel and Slender Loris (with luck!).

 And there’s more!
 We’re excited to offer an optional pre-tour extension with a flight out to explore the Andaman Islands, full of endemics in lush tropical forest, marshes, and sandy beaches.
 We stay in one lodge, a convenient and comfortable way to acclimate and enjoy these remote islands, one of Earth’s great biological treasures.